openjustice-in/ecourts/README.md

 ## LICENSE

 Licensed under `GPL3-or-later`.
 If you run this code, you are responsible for the legal implications of the same.
-The scraper is intentionally single-threaded, and does not offer any parallelism.
+The tool is intentionally single-threaded, and does not offer any parallelism.
 This is to avoid overloading the ecourts website servers, which are already quite slow.
 Please note sections 15-16 of the LICENSE, which are summarized here: